somdipdey/Custom-Task-and-Custom-Task-Pool/README.md

 After completion, please let us know whether this was something you already knew how to do, or if you had to research it.
 There isn’t a correct answer to this, but if you did research it, tell us how did you went about finding the information you needed.

 # Solution:
-In this implementation two new custom classes were created: GenericTaskList and Task The GenericTaskList manages all the custom tasks added to it.
-And all the custom tasks has some prperties such as Id, Messages and ThreadId on which the method of that task is running.
+In this implementation two new custom classes were created: GenericTaskList and Task.
+The GenericTaskList manages all the custom tasks added to it.
+And all the custom tasks has some custom prperties such as Id, Messages and ThreadId on which the method of that task is running.

 The method Add() in GenericTaskList adds new custom task to it.
 The method CompleteTask() in the GenericTaskList completes/finishes the methods of the task sequentially and in the order the tasks were added to the list.